In hand embroidery, when you’re embroidering “off the grid,” it’s sometimes difficult to stitch a geometric shape like a star, without a wonky finish.

-Today, as part of the Stitch Play series, let’s make some perfect little stars and snowflakes – just in time for winter and Christmas stitching.
+Today, as part of the Stitch Play series, I’ll show you how to use this “star stitch” to make some perfect little stars and snowflakes – just in time for winter and Christmas stitching.

 The great thing about this little stitch technique is that it is really simple.
 It’s just a matter of straight stitches following a specific sequence.
 The result?
 Perfect 6-pointed stars (or snowflakes).

 The technique can be used for multiple numbers of points on the stars, but since I was looking for something that would serve as a snowflake as well, I stuck with the 6-pointed technique at first.
 Later on, I tried 8 points, and I’ll show you the results of that experiment down below.